LukasGrebe/ha-addons/ebusd/DOCS.md

 ## Custom CSV or MQTT cfg files:

-To use custom config files you can use the `configpath` option.
+To use custom config files, you can use the `configpath` option.
 You can create a local copy of https://github.com/john30/ebusd-configuration in your "/config" folder and change `configpath`, to e.g. "/config/ebusd-configuration/latest/en".
 Custom CSV files must be in the /config folder.

 Similarly for MQTT, create a config file in "/config" folder and link it using the `--mqttint=/config/YOUR_FILE_PATH` option